Dani-j/Team2-Pycharm/docs/debug.md

 # Debug your Python application
 {: .no_toc }
-In this procedure, you will debug your first python application.
-To eliminate any potential bugs, programmers usually use debugging tools to find bugs of their application.
-By the end of this procedure, you will be able to find bugs using Pycharm.
+In this procedure, you learn how to debug a python application.
+To eliminate any potential bugs, programmers usually use debugging tools to find bugs in their application.
+By the end of this procedure, you will be able to find bugs using PyCharm.

 ## Pre-requisites
 Before debugging, make sure you have met the following requirements:
-* You have installed the Python downloaded from [https://www.python.org](https://www.python.org).
+* You have installed Python from [https://www.python.org](https://www.python.org).
 * You have opened an existing project or created a new project.

 ## Instructions
-1. The following is a piece of code for demonstration, and you want to use it to calculate the sum from one to five.
+1. The following is a piece of code for demonstration, Its purpose is to calculate the sum from one to five.
 However, there is a bug in it, so you get an output of 10 instead of 15.

     ![Sample Code](../../assets/images/docs/debug/foo.png "Sample Code")